10 PDPA Obligations Every Singapore Business Must Follow

 Section: Part IV, Division 4 (Section 21)

-The rule: Upon request, you must provide individuals with access to their personal data that is in your possession or control, and information about how the data has been used or disclosed in the past year.
+The rule: When someone asks, you must give them access to their personal data that you hold, plus information about how you have used or disclosed it in the past year.

 Key Requirements

-- Respond to access requests within 30 calendar days (extendable to 60 days with notice)
+- Respond within 30 calendar days (you can extend to 60 days with notice if the request is complex)

 - Provide the data in a readable format

-- You can refuse access if it would threaten safety, reveal another person's data, or if the request is frivolous or vexatious
+- You can refuse if the request threatens someone's safety, would reveal another person's data, or is clearly frivolous

 Practical Tip